ncsoft/Align-to-Distill/README.md

 Adjustable arguments for experiments:
 - add '--alpha' (default=0.5) : This argument controls the weight between the cross-entropy loss and the response-based distillation loss.
-- add '--rambda' (default=1) : This argument controls the weight between the response-based loss and the attention distillation loss.
+- add '--beta' (default=1) : This argument controls the weight between the response-based loss and the attention distillation loss.
 - add '--decay' (default=0.9) : This argument sets the decay rate for the attention distillation loss.

 Two scripts are provided for running the training processes: